gwynethguo/deribit-kafka-orderbook/README.md

 # Deribit Kafka Orderbook

-This project connects to the Deribit WebSocket API to subscribe to order book updates for BTC options, processes the data, and publishes it to a Kafka topic.
+This project connects to the Deribit WebSocket API to subscribe to order book updates for all BTC options available through Deribit, processes the data, and publishes it to a Kafka topic.
 It also includes a Kafka consumer to validate the integrity of the order book messages.

 ## Table of Contents